Rohit-858/Zepto-SQL-Data-Analysis-Project/README.md

-#Zepto SQL Data Analyst Portfolio Project
+Zepto SQL Data Analyst Portfolio Project

 Simulating real-world analyst workflows — from messy raw data to actionable business insights, powered entirely by SQL.

 🌟 What Is This Project?

 This is a complete, hands-on data analyst portfolio project built around an e-commerce inventory dataset scraped from Zepto — one of India's fastest-growing quick-commerce startups.
 Whether you're cracking your first data interview or polishing your GitHub portfolio, this project mirrors how analysts actually operate behind the scenes at real retail and e-commerce companies.

 🎯 Who Should Use This?

+👤 Audience
+💡 Why It Helps
-👤 Audience💡 Why It Helps📊 Aspiring Data AnalystsBuild a standout portfolio project for interviews & LinkedIn📚 SQL LearnersPractice on a real, messy, multi-column dataset💼 Interview PreppersCovers retail, e-commerce & product analytics scenarios🧪 Data EnthusiastsExplore real inventory data with business-driven queries
+📊 Aspiring Data AnalystsBuild a standout portfolio project for interviews & LinkedIn 📚 SQL LearnersPractice on a real, messy, multi-column dataset 💼 Interview PreppersCovers retail, e-commerce & product analytics scenarios 🧪 Data EnthusiastsExplore real inventory data with business-driven queries

 📌 Project Overview

 The core mission of this project is to simulate how a real data analyst in the e-commerce or retail industry works.
 Using SQL, you will:

-✅ Set up a messy, real-world e-commerce inventory database ✅ Perform Exploratory Data Analysis (EDA) to explore product categories, availability, and pricing inconsistencies ✅ Implement Data Cleaning to handle null values, remove invalid entries, and convert pricing from paise to rupees ✅ Write business-driven SQL queries to derive insights around pricing, inventory, stock availability, revenue, and more
+✅ Set up a messy, real-world e-commerce inventory database.
+✅ Perform Exploratory Data Analysis (EDA) to explore product categories, availability, and pricing inconsistencies.
+✅ Implement Data Cleaning to handle null values, remove invalid entries, and convert pricing from paise to rupees.
+✅ Write business-driven SQL queries to derive insights around pricing, inventory, stock availability, revenue, and more.

 📁 Dataset Overview